chrisumphlett/skilljaR/cran-comments.md

-## First package submission
+## Package update 0.1.0

-* This package is an API wrapper for Skilljar.
-Based on searches for "skilljar" across all of Github, and CRAN, I do not believe that anyone has developed an R wrapper for the Skilljar API.
+* A new endpoint for `get_users()` with multiple significant improvements for usability as a result.

 ## Test environments

-* Developed on and tested with Windows 10, R 4.1
+* Developed on and tested with Windows 11, R 4.1
 * Tested on R-devel with devtools::check_win_devel()
 * Testing against multiple Linux platforms with devtools::check_rhub()